Jimmy-b36/Student_Dictionary/README.md

 # Student Dictionary

 A privacy-first, teacher-focused vocabulary management app for K-12 classrooms.
-Built with Vue 3 (Composition API, TypeScript, Vite) and PocketBase.
+Built with Vue 3 + Vite + Pinia + PrimeVue + TypeScript and PocketBase.

 ---